 It’s important to understand that outsourced marketing programs require the full trust and confidence of both parties to succeed.
-So, thoroughly screen potential agencies and only choose the one you’re comfortable working with.
+So, thoroughly screen potential lead generation providers and only choose the one you’re comfortable working with.
 Once the project starts, have faith in their expertise and be sure to respect their autonomy.

 Letting the agency take the driver’s seat doesn’t mean you can leave the whole project on autopilot.
 Trust also requires verification, so you really need to stay engaged and involved throughout the outsourced program.

 When handling outsourced campaigns, the most productive ways that clients remain involved in the process include giving feedback, raising concerns about performance, bringing new information, and following up on agreed-upon milestones.

 Outsourcing is all about communication, communication, and communication.
 But communication goes beyond connecting and keeping in touch.
 My experience has taught me the right and wrong ways to keep communication lines open throughout an outsourcing project.

 - Determine the channels and frequency of your communications

 - Understand that being responsive is not the same as being available 24/7